amiraa23/campus-donation-transparency/README.md

 - Receipt reference
 - Timestamp

-### Campaign Progress Bar

-The frontend displays campaign progress based on the donated amount compared to the target amount.

-### Donation Milestones

-Each campaign shows four milestones:

-- 25%
-- 50%
-- 75%
-- 100%

-### Donor View

-A donor can connect MetaMask and view their donation receipt history.

-### Admin Panel

-The admin can:

-- Create a new campaign
-- Record spending
-- View updated campaign balances

 ### Fund Traceability

-The project shows the flow of funds:
+The system shows the flow of funds:

 ```text
 Donation received → Category allocation → Spending record → Remaining balance
 ```

+### Overspending Prevention

+The smart contract prevents the admin from recording spending greater than the available campaign balance.

+### Donor View

+A donor can connect MetaMask and view their personal donation receipt history.

+### Admin Panel

+The admin can:

+- Create a new campaign.
+- Record spending.
+- View updated balances.
+- Track campaign progress.
+- Review spending records.

 ---

-## 5. Tech Stack
+## Tech Stack

 | Layer | Technology |
 |---|---|